Summer Day Camps

 • Registration information is mailed out to past campers or can be picked up a local Y, or online.
 Contact the Children’s Program Coordinator (South Branch: 233-3476; E.K.
 Branch: 668-8140; Downtown Branch: 947-3044; West Portage Branch: 889-8052)

-The YMCA day camps offer onsite activities including arts & crafts, music & dance, co-operative games, gym time and swimming as well as a weekly excursion to Camp Douglas.
+The YMCA day camps offer onsite activities including arts & crafts, music & dance, co-operative games, gym time and swimming.

 Day Camps for Children with Disabilities

-Sun and Fun Camp – Rehabilitation Centre for Children
+LIFE Sun and Fun Summer Camp – Rehabilitation Centre for Children

 • Duration: Six week period from the beginning of July to mid-August – families can register their child for up to two weeks.
 If families require more weeks of programming, their names will go on a wait list and be given the space if it is available.